kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

   M file2.c

 Now your repository has unstable changesets, so you need to evolve it.
-But ``hg evolve`` requires a clean working directory to resolve merge conflicts, so you need to decide what to do with ``file2.c``.
+However, ``hg evolve`` requires a clean working directory to resolve merge conflicts, so you need to decide what to do with ``file2.c``.

 In this case, the change to ``file2.c`` was a temporary debugging